 Warner K. Bush, 89, of Louisville

-LOUISVILLE, New York (WWNY) - Warner K. Bush, age 89, passed away peacefully at his family home surrounded by his loving and devoted family.
-Family and friends are welcome to call the Phillips Memorial Home, located at 64 Andrews Street Massena on Wednesday July 20, 2022 from 2:00 to 4:00 PM and 7:00 to 9:00 PM.
+LOUISVILLE, New York (WWNY) - Warner K. Bush, age 89, passed away at his home surrounded by his loving family on Thursday evening, July 14, 2022.
+The family has entrusted the Phillips Memorial Home, 64 Andrews St. with the care and guidance for Warner’s family.

-A funeral service for Warner will be held on Thursday at Phillips Memorial Home, Thursday July 21, 2022 at 10:00 AM.
-A full obituary to follow in next publication.
+Friends and family may be received on Wednesday, July 20, 2022 from 2-4 & 7-9 pm at the Phillips Memorial Home.
+Funeral services will be held on Thursday, July 21, 2022 at 10:00 am at the Phillips Memorial Home, in Massena.

+Born on November 21, 1932 in Massena the son of Warner and Viola (Pelkey) Bush.
+He attended Massena Schools.
+He married his loving bride, Mary Morin on August 16, 1952 in Massena at Sacred Heart Church.

 Copyright 2022 WWNY.
 All rights reserved.